oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The authorization server in trust domain B SHOULD NOT issue refresh tokens to the client in trust domain A within the scope of this specification.
 When the access token has expired, clients can re-submit the original JWT Authorization Grant (if not expired and reuse is allowed) to obtain a new Access Token.
 If the JWT Authorization Grant is unusable, the client can request a new grant from the authorization server in trust domain A before presenting it to the authorization server in trust domain B. The issuance of Refresh Tokens by the authorization server in trust domain B introduces a redundant credential requiring additional security measures, and creating unnecessary security risks.
 It also allows the client to obtain access tokens within trust domain B, even if the initial session in trust domain A has finished (e.g. the user has logged out or access has been revoked).
 This is consistent with Section 4.1 of {{RFC7521}} which discourages but does not prohibit the issuance of refresh tokens in the context of assertion grants.

-The advice of this section is only applicable to refresh token issuance across domains in the context of a assertion grant.
+The advice of this section is only applicable to refresh token issuance across domains in the context of an assertion grant.
 It does not relate to the issuance of refresh tokens by the authorization server in trust domain A to the client in trust domain A.

 ## Replay of Authorization Grant
 The authorization grant obtained from the Token Exchange process is a bearer token.
 If an attacker obtains an authorization grant issued to a client in trust domain A, it could replay it to an authorization server in trust domain B to obtain an access token.
 Implementations must evaluate this risk and deploy appropriate mitigations based on their threat model and deployment environment.
 Mitigations include, but are not limited to: